devcrocodile/pizza-order-laravel-react/README.md

-# ipizza
+A Pizza ordering system

-A pizza ordering system.
+This project was built with React and Laravel.